Meetings

 Minutes of meetings

-Minutes are required to be posted in at least one location visible to the public in the board area and, if available, published by electronic means or in an electronic format.
+Except for any portion of the minutes that pertain to a part of a meeting that is closed to the public, minutes are required to be posted in at least 1 location visible to the public in the board area and, if available, by electronic means or in an electronic format.

 In order to facilitate reference to actions or decisions taken at meetings, minutes should be filed in systematic order.
 For ease of access to review or copy minutes, it is suggested that they be filed in an electronic filing system, or alternately a printed copy kept in a file system in date order.